-Mel B’s Abusive Husband Stephen Belafonte Seeks Spousal Support After Shocking Restraining Order
+Mel B’s Allegedly Abusive Husband, Stephen Belafonte, Seeks Spousal Support After Shocking Restraining Order

 Mel Let’s Go

 Mel probably became fed up with Stephen and finally separated from him.
-She claimed that she separated form him in December but Stephen says that she left in March.
+She claimed that she separated from him in December, but Stephen says that she left in March.

-She went on to say while she was seeking a restraining order against him that he was apparently physically, emotionally and verbally abusive towards her.
-He had apparently threated to release what seems to be a sex tape of her if he didn’t participate in what it was he wanted.
+She went on to say that while she was seeking a restraining order against him, he was physically, emotionally, and verbally abusive towards her.
+He threatened to release what seems to be a sex tape of her if she didn’t participate in what it was he wanted.
 He had apparently asked her to participate in a threesome as well.

-Mel’s documents also released that he had beaten her on different occasions and went on to say that Stephen had allegedly choked her while her children were in the house.
+Mel’s documents also revealed that he had beaten her on different occasions and went on to say that Stephen choked her while her children were in the house.

-Stephen had apparently beaten her up in a jealous rage and had accused her of sleeping with the musician Usher this led to her not showing up on X-factor.
-Her fans of course shared their concern for her when she didn’t make an appearance.
-Many had genuine concern for her once she retuned and she appeared to have bruising and odd injuries all over her arms.
+Stephen allegedly beat her up in a jealous rage and accused her of sleeping with the musician, Usher, which led to her not showing up on X-factor.
+Her fans, of course, shared their concern for her when she didn’t make an appearance.
+Many had a genuine concern for her once she returned, and she appeared to have bruising and odd injuries all over her arms.
 They continued to speculate further when she wasn’t seen wearing her ring.

-Stephen went on defense mode on twitter and said that the accusations that were being made about him were disgusting and not true he then informed fans that she was unwell.
+Stephen went on defense mode on Twitter and said that the accusations that were being made about him were disgusting and not true.
+He then informed fans that she was unwell.

-According to Scary Spice, Stephen liked hired a young nanny to watch their daughter.
-The nanny, Lorraine Giles had apparently become pregnant with Stephen’s child and was forced to have an abortion.
+According to Scary Spice, Stephen liked hiring a young nanny to watch their daughter.
+The nanny, Lorraine Giles, had allegedly become pregnant with Stephen’s child and was forced to have an abortion.
 She was paid a lot of money over the years.
-Lorraine’s sister told Daily mail that her sister couldn’t make any comments due to a confidentiality agreement.
+Lorraine’s sister told the Daily Mail that her sister couldn’t make any comments due to a confidentiality agreement.

-Some of her fans continued to speculated and believed that the abuse may have been realistic, as she never spoke out in defense of her husband.
+Some of her fans continued to speculate and believed that the abuse may have been real as she never spoke out in defense of her husband.

 My sexy wife @officialmelb and I chilling with my good friend @jonathancheban at The best restaurant on sunset @serafinasunset because he knows who has the sexy food sexy vibe sexy everything!! #foodgod